www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

     * [x] Undo deprecation of Python.
     * [ ] Document, when Python implementation of network worker and repo process should be replaced by a Java implementation.
       Note, that in this case the implementation should be fully replaced, in order to avoid duplicate implementations.
+    * [ ] Document why Python is not desired by that much in this project and why it was not removed from this project.
 * [ ] Clean up worker execution.
     * [ ] Move Java improvements to Python.
         * [ ] Create `worker.execute.py` and prepare it as the new worker execution version.